 This interactive course is a continuation of the work in Spanish 101 on understanding, speaking, reading and writing Spanish.
 Emphasis is on the vocabulary, grammar and cultural knowledge necessary to communicate in everyday situations.
 It includes pronunciation, intonation, and the geography and cultures of Spanish-speaking countries.
 Note: This course is not intended for students who have attended schools where Spanish was the language of instruction.

-SPA 115 SPANISH FOR SPANISH SPEAKERS
+□ SPA 115 SPANISH FOR SPANISH SPEAKERS Course length: 90 hours lecture

 IGETC: 6A; CSU GE: C2; UC